-Many coming into the field of instructional designers have experience in other fields.
+Many coming into the field of instructional design have experience in other fields.
 Be sure to highlight any facets of your experience that give you an advantage for the position you are applying for and relate those things to this answer.
 Without sounding forced or fake, use keywords from the job listing and explain how your experience relates to those keywords.

 Identify the problem from your experience and how it relates to keywords for the new position.
 Describe how you solved the problem and the exceptional results achieved.
 Describe the results in concrete terms such as “positive satisfaction surveys improved by 50%.”